Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_09.png](/how_to_documentation/images/webform_09.png)

+* Figure 10: Configuring the Islandora settings for the webform (part 2 of 3)

 * If you do not see "Create new Islandora Simple Text Content Model", save this page (first uncheck "Enable" though) and ask the administrator to download/install/enable the "Islandora Example Simple Text Solution Pack".
 The Fedora content model object for the Solution Pack has to be installed too.
 Then come back and finish these instructions.
   * Relationship to current object: Select "is Annotation Of"
     * [WARNING: Do not use the predicate “isMemberOfCollection”.
 Doing so brings the risk of relationships corruption throughout your Fedora database.]